 It's said that the humans have been fighting the Titan's for A LOT longer than a mere century.
 It was only 100 years in which the humans found the Walled City and called it home, but the Titans have been attacking presumably decades before.
 It's also hinted that humanity has already wiped itself out, prior to the Titan attack and reduce all of humanity's knowledge and technology to Dark Age-level.
 And just because they have syringes doesn't mean that they have advance technology.
 Syringes were invented as early as the 9th century with hypodermic needles around 1844.

 AHAHAHA BRILLIANT Isayama, you continue to amaze.
 Chapter 55 actually brought this up, concerning the government conspiracy.
-Erwin recounts how he realized that the accounts didn't add up, and that the people from the first generation should have been able to pass on their knowledge.
+Erwin recounts how he realized that the accounts didn't add up, and that the people from the first generation of humans who entered the Walls should have been able to pass on their knowledge.
 So, consider this in the category of "weird conspiracy stuff".
 Oh, and also, to the troper above me, that's not quite correct.
 According to historical records, which may or may not be completely bollocks, it's been 107 years since the Titans appeared.

 I can't remember if this was explained, but when Annie kills the two Titans that Hange was experimenting on why did she choose to use her own 3D Maneuver Gear, rather then use Marco's and show hers as at the inspection?
 I mean, if a person had two options for equipment to use, why would you show off the dead guys, something that could lead to your suspicion if you're recognized?
 It doesn't make a whole lot of sense to me.